mcuf-idim/hapi-hackathon/README.md

 - Location-based encounter searches with date ranges
 - Practitioner workload analysis
 - Patient conditions with related resources
-- Observations linked to encounters
+- Procedures and immunization records

 See [tests/test-queries.sh](tests/test-queries.sh) for the full test suite.